alercah/rado/lang.md

 In a typical randomizer game, the available items are shuffled and placed in the various locations, and then the player plays through them.
-To keep track of this, *items* and *flags* can be defined in order to store the state of the game.
+To keep track of this, *variables* can be defined in order to store the state of the game.

 Not all locations are equal, of course.
 Some require that the player have already collected a certain item, have reached a particular event trigger, or